Lee, Ladd lift Islanders over Capitals, 4-3

 Ladd broke a 2-2 tie 4:41 into the third by shoveling Alan Quine's pass into the net.
 Signed to a seven-year, $38.5 million free agent contract on July 1, Ladd scored two goals in a game for the first time as an Islander.

+''Once you're a scorer, you're a scorer,'' Islanders coach Jack Capuano said. ''They're (going to) come.
+Even last year, it came in bunches for him after Christmas.
+He works hard.
+If you continue to work hard, good things are (going to) happen.''

-Lee followed with a breakaway score at 5:24 to give New York a two-goal lead.
-Lee snapped a wrist shot that beat Holtby cleanly after the wing corralled defenseman Matt Niskanen's turnover at the Islanders' blue line.
+Lee followed with a breakaway score at 5:24 for a two-goal lead.
+Lee snapped a wrist shot that beat Holtby cleanly.

+''A move that's beaten me a few times this year,'' Holtby said. ''I can deal with different goals here and there, but when it's a pattern like that and I haven't fixed it, that's frustrating.''

-Burakovsky cut the deficit to 4-3 with his fourth goal of the season with 6:55 left.
-After Burakovsky's goal, New York had to kill two minor penalties to close up shop.
+Burakovsky cut the deficit to 4-3 with his fourth goal with 6:55 left.
+After Burakovsky's score, New York killed two minor penalties to close up shop.
 The Islanders killed all four Washington power plays for the game.

 Ovechkin opened the third period by scoring on a backhander at 1:17 to tie it at 2.